BurroughsHighCS/Curriculum/Assignments/Loops/README.md

 You should be ready to try our first looping [exercise](./Exercise1.md) to practice with While loops.

 ## For Loops
 While loops are relatively straightforward.
-You give it an executing condition, and it will execute until that condition is no longer true.
+You give it an executing condition and it will loop until that condition is no longer true.

 There is another loop that actually gets used more frequently than while loops, however, called a **For Loop**.
 Most loops actually follow a predefined pattern.
 Take our first loop, for example: